plammens/BicingBot/text/help.md

-This is BCNBicingBot.
+Hi, I'm [@BCNBicingBot](https://t.me/BCNBicingBot)!
 Here are the available commands:

  - /start -- initialize a conversation with the bot